Installation

 If your Python version is not 3.12 or later, or if you're getting errors when using a non-tested Python version, we recommend using the uv tool to create a virtual environment with the correct Python version.

-is quick to install and easy to use, both locally as well as on research clusters.
+uv is quick to install and easy to use, both locally as well as on research clusters.

-Once uv
+Once uv is installed:

 Create a new environment with Python 3.12 and activate it.